Chocolate mousse is the quintessential romantic French dessert.

 - 1 teaspoon vanilla extract

-- 7 oz bittersweet chocolate, melted and kept lukewarm
+- 7 ounces bittersweet chocolate (melted and kept lukewarm)

 Heat 2/3 cup of cream in small saucepan until it just begins to steam.
 In a separate bowl, whisk together the egg yolks and sugar, and then add ½ hot cream, whisking constantly, until the mixture is thoroughly combined.
 Add the warm egg-cream blend back into the hot cream in the saucepan and cook over low heat, stirring constantly, until the mixture reaches 165 degrees on a digital candy thermometer.